andrea-mitridate/PTArcade/docs/utils/chain_utils.md

-The [`chains_utils`][ptarcade.chains_utils] module contains several functions that can be used to handle the MCMC chains produced by PTAracade.
+The [`chains_utils`][ptarcade.chains_utils] module contains several functions that can be used to analyze the MCMC chains produced by PTAracade.
 In this page we just highlight some of its functionalities, a more detailed discussion of this module can be found in its [reference page][ptarcade.chains_utils].